Towards Reliable Benchmarking: A Contamination Free, Controllable Evaluation Framework for Multi-step LLM Function Calling: The Evaluation Framework for Function Calling in LLMs

 \subsection{Real-world Applicability}

 Many real-world function calling scenarios can be mapped directly to DAG structures.
 For example, a user may ask an LLM agent to find a sightseeing tour near their hotel tomorrow and reserve a taxi for them an hour after the tour ends (example from ComplexFuncBench \citep{zhong2025complexfuncbench}).
 Here, an agent must: 1) find the hotel's location, 2) use the location to find nearby tours, 3) filter nearby tours by date and availability, and 4) reserve a taxi at the correct time and place.
-This workflow naturally forms a dependency graph where each function depends on specific outputs from previous calls—tours cannot be searched for without the hotel's location, a tour cannot be selected without the tour search results, etc. Our framework abstracts this complexity into a controllable evaluation setting while preserving the essential challenge: models must infer these dependencies from function signatures alone, just as they would when interacting with unfamiliar APIs in deployment.